ycoulon/alfresco-monitoring/README.md

 The OpenSource tools used are:

-- Logstash - for collecting/tailing log files and output from custom commands and pushing data to ElasticSearch and Graphite.
+- Logstash - for collecting/tailing log files and output from custom commands and pushing data to ElasticSearch.
 - ElasticSearch - Lucene engine to index content.
 - Kibana -  browser based analytics and search dashboard for ElasticSearch.